 The account of this attempt describes Bulstrode Whitelocke as an “intimate friend” of Sir Richard Lane, who had been entrusted with Sir Richard’s property in Middle Temple when he left to join King Charles I at Oxford (in 1642).
 In that undated account (given by 1600’s antiquarian Anthony Wood, based upon an account in an book published in 1660), Whitelocke is described as being “then in his greatness” at the time Richard Lane the younger attempted to retrieve his father’s property.

-This is the interesting clue I overlooked in my earlier reads of this account, as it wouldn’t seem to be true any sooner than after the fall of Oxford (1646), and probably wouldn’t generally have seemed so until around 1647.
+This is the interesting clue I overlooked in my earlier reads of this account, as it wouldn’t seem to be true any sooner than after the fall of Oxford (1646), and probably wouldn’t generally have seemed so any earlier than 1647.
 It was that year Whitelocke became a Bencher at Middle Temple, and the Commissioner of the Great Seal for the Parliament.

-Since the article indicates the attempt to retrieve his goods was made at the request of the father (apparently still alive), I have placed this event in the years 1647-1649, while his father was in exile in Paris.
-This makes sense – things had settled out, and it would have made sense for Sir Richard to write a letter to his son asking him to go to London to see if his library and notebooks there could be recovered.
+If the attempt to retrieve his goods was made at the request of the father it would have placed this event in the years 1647-1649 (while his father was in exile in Paris or Holland).
+This is plausible–things had settled out, and it would have made sense for Sir Richard to write a letter to his son asking him to go to London to see if his library and notebooks there could be recovered.
+In this case, Richard Lane the Younger might not have initially left with his father for exile, but instead might have joined him later.
+Either way, he was very likely in exile with his father no later than latter 1649.

-As you know from my earlier article: The Dramatic Life of Sir Richard Lane’s Eldest (and Only Surviving) Son, when approached by the son, Whitelocke refused to admit that he even knew Sir Richard Lane (which he must have meant in a very deep, philosophical sense, since he had been living in Sir Richard’s chambers, and among his goods, since 1643).
+As you know from my earlier article: The Dramatic Life of Sir Richard Lane’s Eldest (and Only Surviving) Son, when approached by the son, Whitelocke refused to admit that he even knew Sir Richard Lane (which he must have meant in a very deep, philosophical sense, since he had been living in Sir Richard’s chambers, and among his goods since 1643).
 And so, it was reported that to “the great loss” of Sir Richard Lane, Whitelocke turned the son away, keeping his property.
+It should be noted that this last statement should not be relied upon as a basis for assuming the encounter took place while Sir Richard Lane was alive, since the details of his fate seem to have been only that he died in exile, which could have been interpreted as any time before the restoration of 1660.

-It must have been a strange day (a decade later), when Richard Lane the younger learned of the posthumous publication of cases from his father’s lost notebooks in the 1657 book, “Lane’s Reports”.
-If he was resentful, there was nothing he could have done about it.
-The book was published at the very zenith of the Commonwealth, and the man who had kept his father’s library and notebooks had risen to stellar prominence in that government.
+It must have been a strange day when Richard Lane the younger learned of the posthumous publication of cases from his father’s lost notebooks in the 1657 book, “Lane’s Reports”.
+If he was resentful, there was nothing he could have done about it, nor could he have been certain Bulstrode Whitelocke was responsible (as the source of the manuscript was not given in the book–only the booksellers it was published for).
+Even if he had been convinced Whitelocke had deceived him, the book was published at the very zenith of the Commonwealth’s power, and the man who had kept his father’s library and notebooks had risen to stellar prominence in that government.

-But, let those who eschew karma, or doubt that the bored fates delight in great ironies take note: those fortunes would soon undergo a startling reversal!
-Three years later after the publication of that book (after the Restoration of 1660) Richard Lane the younger would find himself in his own “greatness”.
-He was then a senior Groom to the newly restored King Charles II, while the heads of the leaders of the parliamentary rebellion adorned 20 foot spikes set above Westminster Hall.
+But, let those who eschew karma, or doubt that the bored fates delight in great ironies take note: those fortunes would soon undergo a startling reversal.
+Three years after the publication of that book (with the Restoration of 1660), Richard Lane the younger would find himself in his own “greatness”.
+He was then a senior Groom to the newly restored King Charles II, while the severed heads of the leaders of the parliamentary rebellion adorned 20 foot pikes set above Westminster Hall.
 And Bulstrode Whitelocke?
-He had retired to a quiet life of writing in the country, very likely grateful his own head was not among them.
+On the testimony of royalist friends, he had escaped with a painful fine and retired to a quiet life of writing in the country, very likely grateful his own head was not among them.

 Possible Residence of Richard Lane the Younger after Middle Temple and Before the Restoration

-One other piece of evidence I have found corroborates my belief that Richard Lane the younger stayed in England (specifically, near his hometowm of Northampton) is a 1658 “Indenture Feoffment” (a transfer of land ownership) I found.
+One other piece of the puzzle I found places Richard Lane the Younger in England in the latter 1650’s (specifically, near his hometown of Northampton) is a 1658 “Indenture Feoffment” (a transfer of land ownership) I found.
 Since there was no address system then, the document identifies the property being transferred descriptively.
 And in that document, the property is described as currently “…occupied by Richard Lane the Younger”.

 At first, I didn’t know what to make of this document.
 Richard Lane is a very common name, and there are many Lanes in that part of the country.
 I grabbed a snapshot of the record and stored it in a folder for later investigation.